mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 For license renewals to be worthwhile, they'd need to generate at least $30k/yr in additional profit.
 At $80/yr per renewal, that means that 375 customers per year renew.
 Actually, I did say profit, so let's assume I lose 3% in fees, so let's say I need at least 387 subscribers.

-TinyPilot has sold around 5,000 devices total, and we sell around 2,700 new devices per year.
-Reaching 387 subscribers means convincing just 7.5% of our existing users to pay for continued updates, which seems very doable.
+Since we launched in 2020, TinyPilot has sold around 5,000 devices total.
+We sell around 2,700 new devices per year.
+Reaching 387 subscribers means convincing just 7.5% of our existing users to pay for continued updates, which seems doable.

-I can still only sell 30 license renewals per year, that would be a bad deal.
-It's way too much work to earn $2,400 in additional revenue per year.

 ## How can I test customers' willingness to renew their licenses?